pywbem/pywbem/docs/intro.rst

       a byte string type (:class:`py2:str` in Python 2, and :class:`py3:bytes` in Python 3).
 Unless otherwise
       indicated, byte strings in pywbem are always UTF-8 encoded.

+   number
+      one of the number types :class:`py:int`, :class:`py2:long` (Python 2
+      only), or :class:`py:float`.

+   integer
+      one of the integer types :class:`py:int` or :class:`py2:long` (Python 2 only).

+   callable
+      a type for callable objects (e.g. a function, calling a class returns a new instance, instances are callable if they have a :meth:`~py:object.__call__` method).

+   Element
+      class ``xml.dom.minidom.Element``.
+Its methods are described in section :ref:`py:dom-element-objects` of module :mod:`py:xml.dom`, with
+      minidom specifics described in section :ref:`py:minidom-objects` of module :mod:`py:xml.dom.minidom`.

    CIM data type
       one of the types listed in :ref:`CIM data types`.